idrinth-api-bench/issues/CONTRIBUTING.md

 - ID of the commit being reverted in the following format: `This reverts commit <SHA>`,
 - a clear description of the reason for reverting the commit message.

+### Pull Requests

+Please open your pull requests in draft mode.
+When ready to review remove the draft.
+Do not force-push, it just creates additional work.

 ## Documentation